superduper-io/superduper/docs/content/production/superduper_protocol.md

     </TabItem>
 </Tabs>

-## Converting a `Component` to superduper-protocol
+## Converting a `Component` to Superduper-protocol

-All components may be converted to *superduper-protocol* using the `Component.encode` method:
+All components may be converted to *Superduper-protocol* using the `Component.encode` method:

 ```python
 encoding = vector_index.encode()